bbredesen/mjson2go/README.md

 //go:generate mjson2go -out=pipeline.go aggregations/
 ```

-Note that `go generate` does not pass commands through a shell and thus will not expand globs.
+Note that `go generate` does not pass commands through a shell and will not expand globs.

 # Pipeline Parameters